 This is the most basic structure, providing you with full control of the business.

 Every business structure impacts your tax, set up costs, asset protection, and so on.
-As you expand and grow your company, you may change your structure several times as long as your business exists and in operation.
+As you expand and grow your company, you may change your structure several times as long as your business exists and is in operation.

 Completing the process of online registration normally takes about 15 minutes.
 Once you have submitted all the essential documents to register a business in Australia, and send a payment for it, expect to receive a confirmation in two to five days.